Analyzer: Radar Analysis

 2. Click Open .

-When you open the scenario, a folder with the same name as the scenario will be created in the default user folder (C:\Documents\STK 12, for example).
-The scenario will not be saved automatically.
-When you save a scenario in STK, it will save in the format in which it originated.
+When you open the scenario, STK will create a folder with the same name as the scenario in the default user folder (C:\Documents\STK 12, for example).
+STK will not save the scenario automatically.
+When you choose save a scenario, STK will default to saving it in the format in which it originated.
 Therefore, if you open a VDF, the default save format will be a VDF.
 The same is true for a scenario file (*.sc).
 To save the VDF as an SC file, change the file format using the Save As procedure:

 1. Open the File menu and select Save As...